jlevy/og-equity-compensation/README.md

 - 🚧 What is the history and motivation of AMT?

 - ❗ AMT is relevant to you if you’re reading this.
-  It is important to understand because exercising ISOs can trigger AMT.
+  It’s important to understand because exercising ISOs can trigger AMT.
 In some cases a *lot* of AMT, *even when you haven’t sold the stock* and have no money to pay.
   We discuss this [later](#taxes-on-stock-and-options).

 ```hlwy-infographics